Application Guidelines

 - What do you want to work with in the future?

-- What development goal are you most passionate about?
+- What development strategy are you most passionate about?

 - Can your MFS study raise your merit to work with something specific in the future?